LinhQuach13/Individual_project_HR_analytics/README.md

 You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.
 - [x] Read this README.md
-- [ ] Download the aquire.py, prepare.py, and zillow_final.ipynb files into your working directory
+- [ ] Download HR Analytics Dataset from Kaggle
-- [ ] Add your own env file to your directory. (user, password, host)
+- [ ] Download the aquire.py, prepare.py, explore.py and Final_notebook.ipynb files into your working directory
-- [ ] Run the zillow_final.ipynb notebook3
+- [ ] Run the Final_notebook.ipynb notebook